cropsinsilico/yggdrasil/docs/source/yaml.rst

 by many different programming languages to recreate data structures.
-While the YAML language can express very complex data structures (more information can be found `here <http://yaml.org/>`_), only a few key concepts are needed to create a YAML file for use with the |cis_interface| framework.
+While the YAML language can express very complex data structures (more information can be found `here <http://yaml.org/>`_), only a few key concepts are needed to create a YAML file for use with the |yggdrasil| framework.

 * Indentation: Entries with the same indentation belong to the same collection.
 * Sequences: Entries that begin with a dash and a space (- ) are members